ouuan/naive-ui/src/upload/demos/enUS/submit-manually.demo.md

 # Uncontrolled Manually Submit

-You can use `submit` method to submit in uncontrolled manner.
-Also you can do it in controlled manner in another way.
+You can use `submit` method to submit in an uncontrolled manner.
+Also, you can do it in a controlled manner in another way.

 ```html
 <n-button